NoneShen/Poly-document/guideline.md

 <div align=center><img src="resources/reading_guideline.png" alt=""/></div>

 ## Add New Chains
-Please read this section if you want to connect your chain to poly:
+Please read this section if you want to connect your chain to Poly:
 - [Connect New Chains](new_chain/readme.md)

 ## Build New Bridges
-Please read this section if you want to build a bridge using poly bridge sdk:
+Please read this section if you want to build a bridge using Poly Bridge sdk:
 - [Build New Bridges](new_product/integrate_bridge/readme.md)

 ## Import New Assets
-Please read this section if you want to import assets to the poly cross-chain ecosystem:
+Please read this section if you want to import assets to the Poly cross-chain ecosystem:
 - [Import New Assets](new_product/integrate_assets/readme.md)

 ## Customize Business Logic Contracts